Hector and the Search for Happiness (film)

 Hector and the Search for Happiness is a 2014 comedy-drama film directed by Peter Chelsom and co-written by Chelsom with Tinker Lindsay and Maria von Heland, based on François Lelord's novel of the same name.
-The film stars Simon Pegg and Rosamund Pike.
+The film stars Simon Pegg as Hector and Rosamund Pike as Clara.

 Plot

 Hector is a quirky psychiatrist who has become increasingly tired of his humdrum life.
 He tells his girlfriend, Clara, that he needs to go on a journey to research happiness.
 On a flight to China, he is seated next to Edward, a cranky businessman.
 Edward takes Hector to a very exclusive nightclub in Shanghai, where Hector meets a young woman named Ying Li and instantly falls for her.

 He asks to meet Ying Li's family.
 She declines, ashamed of how she makes her living.
 Their date is interrupted by her pimp, who takes Ying Li away by force.
 Hector then ventures into the mountains and visits a monastery, where he befriends their leader and talks briefly with Clara via Skype.

 Hector departs on a terrifying plane ride to Africa, where a woman invites him to her family's house for sweet potato stew, and gives him a book about happiness written by one Professor Coreman.
 Hector meets up with his old friend Michael, a physician, with his bodyguard Marcel, and later meets a quick-tempered drug lord named Diego Baresco, who doesn't believe in happiness because his wife is unhappy due to her medication.
 After inquiring about these medications, Hector draws up a new list of drugs for her to take, using a pen loaned to him by Baresco.

 Hector discovers that Marcel is Michael's lover, and they are happy.
 He Skypes again with Clara, who is going out in a fancy gown and seems uninterested in talking to him.
 He visits the local woman whom he befriended on the plane and her family for dinner.
-On the way home, his vehicle is carjacked and Hector is kidnapped and locked in a rat-infested cell.
-When the kidnappers decide to kill him, Hector claims to be friends with Diego to save himself, but cannot prove it.
+On the way home, his vehicle is carjacked, and Hector is kidnapped and locked in a rat-infested cell.
+When the kidnappers decide to kill him, Hector claims to be friends with Diego to save himself but cannot prove it.
 With a gun pointed at his head, Hector asks if he can make one final note in his book about what brings his captors happiness.
 When his captors give Hector the pen that fell from his book, Hector discovers that Baresco engraved his name onto the pen, thus proving his connection to the drug lord.
 Upon his release, Hector makes his way back to the village where he celebrates with the locals.